Keeping Your Personal Data Safe from Prying Eyes

-Many people don’t consider that there might be sensitive data on their phones, tablets and other mobile devices until they’re lost or stolen, and by that time it could be too late.
-The average person might not think that there is information on their device to be worried about, but more often than not there is tons of sensitive data that they wouldn’t want to be accessed by strangers.
+Many people don’t consider that there might be sensitive data on their phones, tablets and other mobile devices until they’re lost or stolen.
+By that time, it could already be too late.
+The average person might not think that there is information on their device to be worried about, but more often than not there is a treasure trove of sensitive data that they wouldn’t want strangers to have access to.
 Once someone has lost a device, the sudden realization that a stranger, possibly a criminal, now has access to their email, home address, phone numbers of all their friends and family, and copies of personal photos starts to sink in.
 The good news is that there is a very easy, generally free, solution to this concern – encrypt your personal devices.

 There are a few important things to keep in mind prior to encrypting your device:

 - You will be required to have a passcode to get into the device.
-If you lose that passcode, you will not be able to access the device and your only resort will be to factory reset your device (deleting everything on it in the process).
-With great power comes great responsibility.
+Do not lose that passcode!
+Without it you will not be able to access the device and your only resort will be to factory reset it.
+That means deleting everything on it, which is less than ideal.

 - You will want to make sure your device is fully charged when you enable the encryption, and it is preferable to plug it in during the entire process to ensure it completes successfully.